djscheuf/journeymans-blog/source/_posts/show-notes-retros-must-be-intentional.md

 - Introduce Principle
 	- What is Intent
 	- Not just Gripe, but get better
-- First intentionally here to GROW
+- First intent: here to GROW
 	- That means Change!
 	- Just going into a meeting doesn't mean you'll grow from it.,
 	- This is the core WHY